 How Do I Count Time Spent Traveling?

 Time spent traveling may or may not count toward your 330-day total.
 For example, any time spent over international waters will not count toward your 330-day total.
 However, if you are traveling from one foreign country to another, your travel time can still be counted.
 So long as it lasts less than 24 hours.
 If your trip takes more than 24 hours, you will lose all days spent traveling.
 And the next full day you can count will be the first full day spent at your destination.

 When traveling from the United States, passing over a foreign country can affect which days are countable.
-In general, if you pass over a foreign country before midnight on the day you leave the United States, you will be able to count the day after you left as your first full day abroad for the purposes of this test.
+In general, if you pass over a foreign country before midnight on the day you leave the United States, you will be able to count the day after you left as your first full day abroad for this test.

 What If Circumstances Out of My Control Prevent Me from Meeting Physical Presence Test Requirements?

 Make a Valid Election to Exclude Foreign Earned Income

-Finally, in order to claim for Foreign Earned Income Exclusion, you must make a valid election.
+Finally, to claim the Foreign Earned Income Exclusion, you must make a valid election.
 This means you must complete the appropriate sections of Form 2555 accurately.
-Then, submit it with your tax return in order to claim this benefit.
+Then, submit it with your tax return to claim this benefit.

 Completing Form 2555

 Form 2555 is a requirement for each tax year you intend to claim the Foreign Earned Income Exclusion.
 You should complete this form and submit it to the IRS with Form 1040.
 Like Form 1040, Form 2555 is due on April 15 for most taxpayers.